bam4564/coingecko_py/README.md

   - Whenever `qid` is present as a keyword argument in an api call, the client will queue the call instead of executing it.
   - `qid` can be used as a lookup key for the result of this api call once it is executed.

-- The line containing the api call (`cg.get_coin_market_chart_by_id(...)`) does not return anything.
+- The line containing the api call (`cg.coins_id_market_chart_get(...)`) does not return anything.
   - Whenever `qid` is not a kwarg, an api call behaves exactly the same as the base api client.
-  - Whenever `qid` is a kwarg, an api call returns nothing.
+  - Whenever `qid` is a kwarg, an api call returns nothing, as it was queued.

 - The function `execute_queued` must be invoked in order to execute all queued calls.
   - It internally deals with rate limiting.
-  - It's return value is a dictionary where the keys are the `qid` values from queued calls and the values are the responses from the corresponding api calls.
+  - It's return value is a dictionary where the keys are the `qid` values from queued calls and the values are the data parsed from responses of the corresponding api calls.
   - If `execute_queued` is successful, the internal call queue is cleared.
     - So if you called `execute_queued` on line 1 then again on line 2, the second call would return an empty dictionary.